sorkhemiri/ahura/README.rst

 =======

 **a God like Serializer for God like Developers.**
-Ahura is an Automatic easy to use Django serializer. it coms With Diverse features designed to fit in all different occasions.
+|Ahura is an Automatic easy to use Django serializer. it coms With diverse features
+designed to fit in all different occasions.
 Feel free to contribute in case of detecting issues or if any new idea came to your mind.